dig-soilman/Soil_Physical_Properties/README.md

 ***This treatise is beta and is under active edits and revisions.
 As such, I expect corrections active in August and September 2022.***

+## PDF

+Select the file and choose to read or download the file.
+The version is at the end of the file name durring the active edit period.

 ## Source code

 The book source code is LaTeX and is available in the repository.